Avatar: The Way of Water: Visual effects

 On July 31, 2017, it was announced that Wētā FX had commenced work on the Avatar sequels.
 The film heavily features underwater scenes, actually filmed underwater with the cast in performance capture.
 Blending underwater filming and performance capture being a feature never accomplished before, it took the team a year and a half to develop a new motion capture system.
-In December 2022, Wētā FX's VFX producer David Conley describe Avatar 2 as the biggest visual effects project that the company had ever undertaken, totalling nearly 3.3 billion thread powers.
+In December 2022, Wētā FX's VFX producer David Conley described Avatar 2 as the biggest visual effects project that the company had ever undertaken, totalling nearly 3.3 billion thread powers.
 To cope with the huge amount of data, Wētā used the services of cloud storage company Amazon Web Services.

-Landau stated in November 2015 that Avatar 2 would have a number of major technological improvements since the first movie.
+In November 2015, Landau said Avatar 2 would have a number of major technological improvements since the first movie.
 A lot more of the lighting work on the virtual production stage could be done during production instead of post-production, and like Alita: Battle Angel (2019), which is produced and co-written by Cameron, the crew can use two lightweight HD head cams to record the actors' facial performance.
 In addition they also used two digital puppets instead of just one; one that is an accurate copy of the real actor, and another that is the actor's character, allowing the team to re-target one onto the other to make it as accurate as possible.

-Cameron stated that there was a possibility that the film could be shown in "glasses-free 3D", along with the sequels.
+Cameron said there was a possibility that the film could be shown in "glasses-free 3D", along with the sequels.
 But he later disagreed with these rumors and did not think the technology would be there yet.

-Later, Industrial Light & Magic was also contacted to add some special effects and CGI.
+Industrial Light & Magic (ILM) also returned to assist with VFX work for the film, after doing so with Wētā for the climax sequence of the first film.
+ILM assisted in delivering 48 one-off VFX shots for the film's opening scenes.

 The film was completed on November 23, 2022.

 Runtime

 In July 2022, Empire revealed the runtime was "around three hours" at that stage in production.
-In November 2022, the film's runtime was revealed to be 192 minutes (3 hours 12 minutes).
-In the Empire interview, Cameron stated, "I don't want anybody whining about length when they sit and binge-watch [television] for eight hours...
+In November 2022, the film's runtime was revealed to be 192 minutes (three hours and twelve minutes).
+In the Empire interview, Cameron said: "I don't want anybody whining about length when they sit and binge-watch [television] for eight hours...
 I've watched my kids sit and do five one-hour episodes in a row.
 Here's the big social paradigm shift that has to happen: it's okay to get up and go pee."

 Avatar: The Way of Water is the second Disney-distributed film and the second 20th Century Studios film, after Avengers: Endgame and Titanic respectively, to exceed three hours in length.